The Unique Mexican Charm Of Ajijic

 Ajijic is first and foremost a tiny, rural fishing village.
 Always was and always will be.
 No matter how many gingos eventually settle here.
 This is the enduring charm of Ajijic.
 It is the reason so many of us 'northerners' come and settle here.
 For a more relaxed pace of life complete with all it's color and culture.

 If you have not yet experienced the pure uniqueness and excitement of village life on Lake Chapala, I invite you to come on down and check it out.
+Take one of our Retirement Seminars or tour of the area and get an insight as to what Ajijic, Mexico is all about.

-As always, thanks for reading and I hope to see you Lakeside soon.
+As always, thanks for reading and I hope to see you Lakeside soon!

 Michaela & Ricardo are your FULL SERVICE Real Estate Agents.
 Along with our Retirement Seminars, our over 20 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.